BC1985/things-kids-say/README.md

 - Clone this repo to your desktop and run `npm install` to install all the dependencies.
 When you're done, type `npm start`.

 ### Features
-* Random colors on landing page refresh
+* Fully functional NodeJS backend
+* User authentication
+* All CRUD API operations supported
 * Responsive layout
-* Input form for uploading quotes to database
-* Get random quotes from database or full list

 ### Screenshots
 <img src="src/Images/tks_screenshot1.png" width="550">